albertojulian/mada-driver-assistant/README.md

 **C** The driver requests if the distance to the vehicle in front is safe; the request is recognized in the cell phone, converted to text and sent to the SLM (Small Language Model) in the Driver Agent's Planner.

-**D** The SLM scans the functions available and identifies if there is one that may satisfy the driver request.
+**D** The SLM scans the functions available and identifies one that may satisfy the driver request:

-**E, F** This function gets event data from Memory and generates a text that is sent to the TTS to be converted to audio.
+`check_safety_distance_from_vehicle`

+**E** The function executes the function `get_vehicle_instance` to get the car's space event data (which includes the position and the distance), the function `get_current_speed` and the function `get_safety_distance` for current speed.

-In the example, the function gets the current speed and the distance from the camera to the car in front.
-Since the distance is lower than the safety distance at the current speed, it recommends the driver to reduce the speed.
+**F** With the previous data, the function checks that the distance to the car in front is lower than the safety distance at the current speed, and generates a text recommending the driver to reduce the speed.
+The text is sent to the TTS to be converted to audio.

 ## Datasets
 The current version of MADA's Object Detector is a customization of the YOLO v8 Object Detector model, fine-tuned with